joeyates/fermo/ARCHITECTURE.md

 Two GenServers are started by `Fermo.App`.

-`I18n` handles internationalization mapping keys to translations.
+1. `I18n` handles internationalization mapping keys to translations,

-`Fermo.Assets` handles linking to digested assets files.
+2. `Fermo.Assets` which uses the asset manifest to map asset names to their fingerprinted paths.

+`Fermo.Build` runs any configured asset builds, and has `Fermo.Assets` create and load the asset manifest.

 # live mode